LukeGall/Level-4-Solo-Project/notesDiary.md

 # Refactor plan

-* Send the child component the marble in play from the board component
+* Send the child component the marble in play from the board component - doesn't work
-* One component for all the pieces, that just uses the piece functions for any clicking or SVG icons
+* One component for all the pieces, that just uses the piece functions for any clicking or SVG icons - implemented
 * For gearBits it may still need to be a separate component as it will need to access the board service
 * Pin and comp slot component could maybe be moved together, but might be difficult to ensure that pins don't get pieces
-* boardPiece should have an image and a click function, this will act as a changeDirection for some pieces.
+* boardPiece should have an image and a click function, this will act as a changeDirection for some pieces - done
 * General improvements in the board service, maybe put it in a module so it is only created when accessing a page and it's board?
 * Maybe have a look at @Output as a way to send data up from components to its parent (so compSlots up?)